MonicaGrages/Adoptr/README.md

 This project was planned and developed in one week

-Cool things I used:
+Cool things I learned about:

+Angular Material - swipes
+Windows - jquery plugin for window-snap scrolling Devise-token-auth/ng-token-auth
+Angular-socialshare
 Font Awesome - icons
-Angular Material - swipes
-Windows - jquery plugin for window-snap scrolling HTTParty
-Devise-token-auth/ng-token-auth